qqwjq1981/data_science_practice/quizzes-en.md

 #### In which tasks have transformers excelled?
 What are the future trends?

-> Transformers have demonstrated exceptional sequence modeling abilities, achieving remarkable results in fields such as natural language processing, computer vision, and speech recognition.
+> Transformers have demonstrated exceptional sequential modeling abilities, achieving remarkable results in fields such as natural language processing, computer vision, and speech recognition.
 Future trends include enhancing multimodal capabilities, scaling models further, reducing computational and inference costs, and integrating with technologies like reinforcement learning and knowledge graphs.

 [\[↑\] Back to top](#Data-Science-Interview-Questions--Exercises)